If you have questions, contact the Student Aid Alberta Service Centre:

 Alberta Award for the Study of Canadian Human Rights and Multiculturalism

-In recognition of Alberta’s centennial and the contributions and experiences of our diverse population, the Minister of Community Development established the Alberta Award for the Study of Canadian Human Rights and Multiculturalism.
-This award is funded by an endowment from the Human Rights Education and Multiculturalism Fund and public contributions made in memory of Pardeep Singh Gundara.
-Mr. Gundara was a lifelong champion of human rights.
+In recognition of Alberta’s centennial and the contributions and experiences of our diverse population, the Minister of Alberta Community Development established the Alberta Award for the Study of Canadian Human Rights and Multiculturalism.
+This award is administered jointly by Alberta Justice and Solicitor General and Alberta Advanced Education.

-- enrolled or planning to enrol as full-time graduate students (master's or doctoral level) at Alberta public post-secondary schools
+- enrolled or plan to enroll as a full-time graduate student (Master’s or Doctoral level) at an Alberta public post-secondary institution,

-- studying in programs that support the purpose of this scholarship, and
+- enrolled or plan to enroll in a program of study that supports the purpose of the scholarship, and

-Note: An applicant is only eligible to receive the award once.
-This scholarship is not open to students pursuing post-graduate studies.
+Note: The scholarship is not open to students pursuing post-graduate studies.

-A selection committee will choose the recipients and will consider each applicant's information as provided on the application form including the essay, curriculum vitae and other background.
-However, the essay is the most important component of the application and has the greatest impact on the committee’s decision.
+The essay, however, is the most important component of the application and has the greatest impact on the committee’s decision.

-Recipients may expect to receive their awards in October pending confirmation of enrollment in full-time graduate studies.
+Recipients may expect to receive their awards pending confirmation of enrollment in full-time graduate studies.